 One of the most effective ways to keep your budget on track is by tracking your spending.
 It’s a good idea to set at least a couple of minutes aside every day to review your income and expenses.
 Keep a watchful eye on your debt and look for new ways to save money.

 If you’ve been putting off creating a budget, it’s the ideal time to make it a priority and get it done.

 When most people hear the word budget, their eyes glaze over.
 Some of us would rather go on a trip to the dentist than create a budget.
 But it doesn’t have to be like that.
 Here are some simple steps to create a budget and get your finances working for you, not the other way around.

 A budget isn’t a limit on your life.
 When you use budgeting calculators for the first time and create a budget, it can feel like every financial move you make is being watched, and you can’t do what you truly want.
 While that may be true, that’s not the right way to be looking at a budget.

 What’s the Point of a Budget?

-The primary purpose of a budget is to get your long term goals in sync with your financial behaviors.
+The primary purpose of a budget is to get your long-term goals in sync with your financial behaviours.
 But this is often easier said than done.
-Maybe a long term goal of yours is saving for retirement or paying off credit card debt.
+Maybe a long-term goal of yours is saving for retirement or paying off credit card debt.
 That’s fine, but if you’re going on extravagant vacations you can’t afford then there’s a problem.